 - There are over fifty student clubs and organizations on campus.
 Organizations are student run and driven under the direction of faculty advisors.
 Clubs and activities are often organized around curricular and career interests.
 Students work on the student newspaper and yearbook, and take part in the plays, dance performances, foreign language dinners, math and science competitions, student elections, peer leadership groups, and community service activities.

-- Submit Review for The Hun School of Princeton
+How much does The Hun School of Princeton cost?